 The 2BS sustainability Principles applicable to biofuels, bioliquids and biomass fuels consumed in the Union, made from wastes and residues, are the same as those used for biofuels produced from other biomass.
-These are detailed in the audit standards "2BS STD 01^2 " and "2BS STD 02^3 ".
+These are detailed in the audit standards "2BS STD 013", "2BS STD 024" and "2BS-STD-03".

-This procedure applies to fuels produced from waste and residues.
-It supplements the general system principles and describes them in more detail, so feedstock can be traced back to its origin, covering the whole chain of custody^{4.}
+This procedure applies to fuels and/or bioenergy produced from waste and residues.
+It supplements the general system principles and describes them in more detail, so feedstock can be traced back to its origin, covering the whole chain of custody6.